-Only you can determine as to whether this is the right choice for you.
-If you feel that you have exhausted all other options, that staying in Korea is affecting your health and well-being, and that you have no chance of making an amicable departure from the school then it’s my personal opinion that you need to do what is best for you.
+Only you can determine whether this is the right choice for you.
+If you feel that you have exhausted all other options, that staying in Korea is affecting your health and well-being, and that you have no chance of making an amicable departure from school then it’s my personal opinion that you need to do what is best for you.
 Before that though, there are a few things that you should consider before doing a midnight run.

-This was the hardest thing about doing a midnight run for me – leaving my students behind.
+Leaving my students behind was the hardest thing about doing a midnight run for me.
 When you work at a Hagwon, you are typically dealing with relatively small-sized classes.

 After I left, I know that my coworkers would have to cover my classes for me until a replacement was found.
 That said, all of my coworkers knew how miserable being at the hagwon was making me.

 English Teachers in Korea make a lot of money (at least when you look at cost of living versus income).
-I was able to save thousands of pounds in order to prepare me for my next move.
+I was able to save thousands of pounds in order to prepare for my next move.
 If you feel as though you want to do a midnight run, and you are almost certain that you will commit one, try and start building up your finances ready.

-You should also bear in mind that you may lose some of your money like I did, since pay-day fell on the 12th of each month and many hagwons are similar.
+You should also bear in mind that you may lose some of your money like I did, since payday fell on the 12th of each month and many hagwons are similar.
 If you think that you can come to some agreement with your employer, such as working until they find a suitable replacement or discussing your feelings about wanting to leave then great.

 I went on to teach English in Italy and I explained the situation about my Hagwon to my employer.
-They were completely fine and understanding about it, and impressed that I spent so long living and teaching in the Far East to begin with.
+They were completely fine and understanding about it, and impressed that I spent so long living and teaching in the Far East, to begin with.

-There are many corrupt Hagwons in Korea, or Hagwons that simply do not treat their employees so well and so, other Schools and Hagwons are aware that it is not always the Teacher’s fault, or that the Teacher just got bored or homesick in Korea and left.
+There are many corrupt hagwons in Korea, or hagwons that simply do not treat their employees so well.
+Other schools and hagwons are aware that it is not always the teacher’s fault, or that the Teacher just got bored or homesick in Korea and left.

 Do you have any thoughts on the matter of doing a midnight run from Korea, one way or another?
 Have you done the same, or always wondered about what happens if you commit one?
-Let me know!